 Protocols: No decentralization without representation

-Decentralization is both a basic feature of the Internet and a cherished value among the cultures that have arisen on it.
+Defenders of a free and open Internet also cherish the network’s decentralized design.
 While working at the RAND Corporation in the 1960s, Paul Baran developed the concept of distributed packet-switching as the basis of a communication system that wouldn’t rely on any single node that could be vulnerable to Soviet attack (Baran, 2002).
 Despite notable exceptions such as the Domain Name System, this distributed logic pervades the Internet’s protocols.
 The liberating promise of decentralized networks, in turn, seems to have inclined Internet denizens to seek further liberation through further decentralization.
 Technologies like peer-to-peer file sharing have allowed users – by relying on no central server – to share copyrighted music and video files without interference from the copyright holders.
 Platform cooperativism is in a sense a call for decentralization as well, in particular the decentralization of ownership.

 The Internet as many people experience it has become remarkably centralized.
 They gain access through the monopolistic broadband providers that have replaced the small-scale, local ISPs that were common in the days of dial-up (although some regions co-own their broadband through cooperative utilities).
 Much of their online lives takes place through a small number of monolithic companies such as Facebook and Google – which track browsing habits through cookies, embedded buttons and mobile surveillance.
 But decentralization is also undergoing a revival, as early Internet architects like Tim Berners-Lee and Brewster Kahle call for re-decentralizing the Web.10 These initiatives seek to challenge the centralized platforms with a new generation of decentralized protocols.
 The cryptographic blockchain technology that enabled the Bitcoin digital currency system, meanwhile, makes possible a bewildering array of decentralized possibilities, from a replacement for the Domain Name System (e.g., Namecoin) to ‘distributed autonomous organizations’ made of ‘smart contracts’ (e.g., Ethereum).
 Advocates revel in the ambition of a ‘trustless’ ‘decentralized society’ that cryptography will allegedly enable (Frank, 2015).
 And in many respects the promise is real.